 Moles are classified according to many distinctive features.

-The most common distinction is the division of nevi into congenital and acquired.
+The most general distinction is the division of nevi into congenital and acquired.

-• small no more than 1.5 centimeters in diameter, there can be a lot of them on the body, face, limbs;
+• small, no more than 1.5 centimeters in diameter, there can be many of them on the body, face, limbs;

 • medium - from 1.5 to 10 centimeters;